aguilarj5/README-Generator/js/README.md

     <a name="contribution"/>

     ## Contributing
-    For contribution to this project email me at example@example
+    For contribution to this project I can be emailed at example@example

     <a name="authors"/>